 Seems like an unheard of monitor.
 It’s a good and very colorful IPS monitor that also has free sync, 75hz, for $130

 Lighting effects are limited.
-Probably the only part I regret in my build since cooler Master offers a better keyboard within the price range.
 This is membrane and feels like it.
 The rainbow effect is choppy, but for $40, this keyboard isn’t so bad with dedicated media controls and macro keys.
-The wrist rest is good but too short for me to use with how I position my hand
+The wrist rest is good, but thsi keyboard is huge so look elsewhere if desk space is limited

 The headphones feel great and sound amazing.
 The mic is perfect at the price point.
-These are a bit on the tight side when putting on so you’ll feel some pressure around your ears at first but it’s not noticeable unless you think about it
+These are a bit on the tight side when putting on so you’ll feel some pressure around your ears at first but it’s not noticeable unless you think about it.
+Just buy them.